chiptopher/guet/.github/FAQ.md

 As long as your your `Co-authored-by Name <emai>` lines are in the squashed commit, they will show up.
 In this example, you can remove all the duplicated lines under the "File 2" commit.

 ![Squash Commit Example](./images/squashed_commit_example.png)

+### What do I need to do to uninstall guet?

+`pip3 uninstall guet` is the command you need to run to remove guet.
+If you're sure that you'll never want to use guet again, you can also remove `~/.guet/`.
+Additionally, you will need to remove guet from any repositories that you've run `guet start` in.
+You can do this by removing `pre-commit`, `post-commit`, and `commit-msg` in that repository's `.git/hooks/` folder.